Milk Tea Tres Leches

 steps:

-6. To assemble the parfaits, cut out 2.5”-3” cake rounds with a biscuit cutter.
-You should be able to get 6 full cake rounds for 3 parfaits and use the cake scrapes for the 4th parfait.
+To assemble the parfaits: cut out 2.5”-3” cake rounds with a biscuit cutter (use the cake scraps for extra layers).
 Poke a few holes into the cake rounds using a fork.
 Place 1 cake round in a glass jar or serving glass.
 Pour 2-3 tbsp of the milk tea cream mixture.
 Add 2-3tbsp of whipped cream.
 Repeat cake, milk tea, and whipped cream layer again until filled.
 Place tres leches in the fridge for at least 3 hours to allow the cake to absorb the milk tea.
 They can be stored in the fridge for up to 4 days.
 When ready to served dust with a little cocoa powder!

 Milk Tea Tres Leches - Eat Cho Food